hanapely/hanapely/README.md

 # still wip ^_^
 - call me haixy or hana.. maybe haikal if u know me since the past
 - cudds / hugs is alright for me
-- block / hide freely but dont report me ok i did nothing wrong
+- its oke to block or hide me but dont report me ok i did nothing wrong
 - i often wont int first but if ure in the same fandom as im in , i would likely to int w u first
 - im usually at the spawn, bakery and soemtimes docks
 - english isnt my first language so yuhh i make a lot of mistakes sorry.